Witchcraft: Christian

 Historically, the Christian concept of witchcraft derives from Old Testament laws against it.
 In medieval and early-modern Europe, many Christians believed in magic.
 As opposed to the helpful magic of the cunning folk, witchcraft was seen as evil and associated with Satan and devil worship.
 This often resulted in deaths, torture and scapegoating (casting blame for misfortune), and many years of large-scale witch trials and witch hunts, especially in Protestant Europe, before largely ending during the Age of Enlightenment.
 Christian views are diverse, ranging from intense belief and opposition (especially by Christian fundamentalists) to non-belief.
 During the Age of Colonialism, many cultures were exposed to the Western world via colonialism, usually accompanied by intensive Christian missionary activity (see Christianization).
 In these cultures, beliefs about witchcraft were partly influenced by the prevailing Western concepts of the time.

-In Christianity, sorcery came to be associated with heresy and apostasy and viewed as evil.
-Among Catholics, Protestants, and the secular leadership of late-medieval/early-modern Europe, fears about witchcraft rose to fever pitch and sometimes led to large-scale witch hunts.
+In Christianity, sorcery came to be associated with heresy and apostasy and was viewed as evil.
+Among Catholics, Protestants, and the secular leadership of late-medieval/early-modern Europe, fears about witchcraft rose to a fever pitch and sometimes led to large-scale witch hunts.
 The fifteenth century saw a dramatic rise in awareness and terror of witchcraft.
 Tens of thousands of people were executed, and others were imprisoned, tortured, banished, and had lands and possessions confiscated.
 The majority of those accused were women, though in some regions the majority were men.
 In Scots, the word warlock came to be used as the male equivalent of witch (which can be male or female, but is used predominantly for females).

 The Malleus Maleficarum (Hammer of the Witches) was a witch-hunting manual written in 1486 by German monk-inquisitors Heinrich Kramer and Jacob Sprenger.
 It was used by both Catholics and Protestants for several hundred years, outlining how to identify a witch, what makes a woman more likely than a man to be a witch, how to put a witch on trial, and how to punish a witch.
 The book defines a witch as evil and typically female.
 It became the handbook for secular courts throughout Europe, but was not used by the Inquisition, which even cautioned against relying on it.
 It was the most sold book in Europe for over 100 years (after the Christian Bible).